Cameron Clark (American football)

-Cameron Clark (born November 16, 1997) is a former American football offensive tackle.
+Cameron Clark (born November 16, 1997) is an American former football offensive tackle and coach.
 He played college football at Charlotte.
-He was drafted by the New York Jets in the fourth round of the 2020 NFL Draft.
+He was drafted by the New York Jets in the fourth round of the 2020 NFL draft, but was forced to retire in 2022 before ever playing in an NFL game.

 College career

 After playing at Ben L. Smith High School in Greensboro, North Carolina, Clark committed to Charlotte on June 19, 2014, choosing the 49ers over Appalachian State, James Madison and Old Dominion.
 Clark redshirted his true freshman year, recorded two starts at left tackle his redshirt freshman year, and started eight games during his sophomore season on the way to being named the 49ers' offensive MVP.
 Clark was later named a team captain his junior and senior seasons.

 By the end of his senior season, Clark had set the Charlotte program record for games played in, setting the mark at 49 contests.
 He named a member of the first-team all-Conference USA roster after the regular season concluded.
 After his senior season, Clark participated in the East-West Shrine Game and 2020 NFL Scouting Combine.